Adult to child ratios

 All the things you do in your unit to keep girls safe still apply online:

-• At least 1 adult volunteer must have,or be working towards, their Leadership qualification and hold a current Girlguiding disclosure check (DBS/Access NI/PVG).
+• At least 1 adult volunteer must have completed,or be working towards completing, the leader development programme and hold a current Girlguiding disclosure check (DBS/Access NI/PVG).

 • At least 1 leader, assistant leader, or leader in training must have an up to date a safe space level 3.